310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 {% endbubble %}

 {% bubble Chiaki mgn %}
-Ah—Um, no, it’s just… I’m sorry!
+Ah— Um, no, it’s just… I’m sorry!
 That was presumptuous of me!

 I’m sorry if I bothered you!
 I seem to have a problem with saying the first thing that comes to mind…!
 {% endbubble %}